rbernierZulu/pg_conf_Seattle-2024/README.md

 - Managing A CitusDB Replication Cluster With Patroni

  # PASS Summit, Seattle 2024
- This is a repository for my talk at this particular venue, which is taking place at the sametime and place
+ This is a repository for my talk at this particular venue
 - Working With Postgresql As A Json Document Store